A Year in Marrakesh – ★★★

 Peter Mayne is a talented writer, but there is nothing remarkable about A Year in Marrakesh.
 Perhaps it is one of the travel books of the 1950s that has not aged well.
 It definitely should be seen as having lost some of its credibility and entertainment factor, for example, due to the fact that much more knowledge on Morocco is now widely available and actually possessed by people.

-The Eland books are meant to revive great and iconic travel-writing that has fallen out of print, see my other reviews of this series of publications: A Visit to Don Otavio: A Mexican Odyssey by Sybille Bedford and The Innocent Anthropologist: Notes from a Mud Hut by Nigel Barley.
+The Eland books are meant to revive great and iconic travel-writing that has fallen out of print, see my other reviews of this series of publications: A Visit to Don Otavio: A Mexican Odyssey and The Innocent Anthropologist: Notes from a Mud Hut.